 A tenancy agreement does not automatically end when a rental property is sold.
-The purchaser takes on any agreement in place prior to taking ownership.
+The buyer takes on any agreement in place before taking ownership.

 Selling the property

-• If the selling agent is different from the property manager, the selling agent must give the property manager a copy of each Entry notice before entering the property.
+- If the selling agent is different from the property manager, the selling agent must give the property manager a copy of each Entry notice (Form 9) or Entry notice (Form R9) for rooming accommodation before entering the property.

 Once the property is sold

 An attornment notice (i.e. a letter) must be given to the tenant advising them of the new property owner, the new owner’s details and where to pay rent.
-A Change of property manager/owner (Form 5) is given to the RTA for the bond.
+From 30 September 2024, property managers/owners must offer tenants/residents at least 2 options to pay rent.
+A Change of property manager/owner (Form 5) is given to the RTA to update the property manager/owner's details for the bond record.

 Fixed term agreements

-If the tenant is on a fixed term agreement, the property manager/owner cannot make them leave because they decide to sell.
+If the tenant is on a fixed term agreement, the property manager/owner cannot make them leave because they have decided to sell.
 The tenant can stay until the end of their fixed term, and the new owner will become their property owner.
-Sometimes a property manager/owner will negotiate with a tenant to end the agreement early and offer some form of compensation.
+Sometimes a property manager/owner will negotiate with a tenant to end the agreement early and may offer some form of compensation.

 Periodic agreements

-If the tenant is on a periodic agreement, and the purchaser does not want to continue renting the property (i.e. they want vacant possession of the property), the property manager/owner must give the tenant a Notice to leave (Form 12) or Notice to leave (Form R12) for rooming accommodation, that must allow at least 2 months notice after the contract of sale is signed.
+If the tenant is on a periodic agreement, and the buyer does not want to continue renting the property (i.e. they want vacant possession of the property), the property manager/owner must give the tenant a Notice to leave (Form 12) or Notice to leave (Form R12) for rooming accommodation, that must allow at least 2-months notice after the contract of sale is signed.

 Tenant has just moved in or signed a new agreement